 Danish translation is regulated by the government.
 The Danish Commerce and Companies Agency, a Danish government administration office, grants the license of state-authorized translator.

 Professional Danish translators are represented by the Danske Translatører organization (the Danish Authorized Translators and Interpreters, or DA for short).
 You can use the DA website to find professional Danish translators and interpreters.
 Danish translators are among the highest paid translators in the world.
+Consequently, English Danish translation services are one of the most expensive language pairs in the industry.

 Swedish is one of the official languages of the European Union.
 It is spoken by over 10 million people in Sweden.